taskadapter/redmine-java-api/README.md

 * [Supported Redmine versions] (https://github.com/taskadapter/redmine-java-api/wiki/Redmine-versions-compatibility)
 * Available in Maven Central (binary plus sources).

-We recommend using a modern build system like Gradle to build this library locally.
+We recommend using a modern build system like Gradle if you want to build this library from source.
 Gradle dependency:

     dependencies {